 My participation in AIFW discussions was devoid of political correctness.
 It irked few people but also attracted attention of right kind of people like Pattabiraman Murari and Ashal Jauhari (I was less aware of my ignorance that time and therefore would post, comment and take part in discussions more often).

 I discovered Nassim Taleb on Subramoney.
 Since I did not have spare money to buy books in those days, my reading was restricted to free e-books I could download from internet (all my income would go towards loan EMIs and paying off debt I had incurred because of my failed business).
-Fortunately, all Taleb’s four books were available free on the internet.
+Fortunately, all Taleb’s books were available free on the internet.

 Reading Taleb was like getting training in inference.
-Taleb made me sceptical of all self-proclaimed experts (investing is all about future and those we call expert are as clueless about the future as we are).
+Taleb made me sceptical of all self-proclaimed experts (investing is all about the future and those we consider expert are as clueless about the future as we are).
 He made me doubt the quality of my own knowledge too.
 I began understanding the role luck plays in investment performance.
 My understanding of risk also became better with Taleb.

 Reading, studying, and exploring personal finance and investing had become the principal activity of my life by this time.
 Subramoney.com has a list of 57 must read investment books.
-I have 33 of these books in my personal library of close to 100 investment and related books.
+I have all these books in my personal library of over 100 investment and related books.
 I have read most of these books, partially read some and reread few many times.
 Reading a book or blog is like entering a room.
 It opens doors to other rooms.
 I have the habit of opening every door I see and checking the adjacent room.
 Poor Charlie’s Almanack is one room I never tire of spending time in.
 Charlie Munger’s approach of “trying to be consistently not stupid instead of trying to be very intelligent” better suits my temperament.
 This is also the way I like to handle financial planning.

 Twitter has also been a great source of learning for me.
 Whenever I discover some quality handle like @contrarianEPS, I usually read all the past tweets, check other handles it follows and add good handles to different lists I maintain on twitter.
 Twitter has also become my primary source of news since I do not read newspapers and watch TV.